NedzmijaMuminovic/NedzmijaMuminovic/README.md

 ## Hi there! 👋

-🎓 I'm a fourth-year Software Engineering student at the Faculty of Information Technologies.
+🎓 My name is Nedžmija Muminović and I'm a fourth-year Software Engineering student at the Faculty of Information Technologies.

-💻 Currently, I'm diving into the world of Go and React.
+💻 I have the most experience in .NET, Angular, Golang, and React, with some familiarity in other languages.

-💼 While my professional journey may be in its early stages, I'm open to internships and job opportunities to gain more hands-on knowledge and skills.
+💼 I'm open to internships and job opportunities to gain more hands-on knowledge and skills.
+While open to full-stack roles, my passion lies in frontend development.

 😊 Let's connect and learn together!
 Feel free to explore my projects and drop me a message.